 - Improves productivity

-Partnering with a digital agency will help you determine the key actions you want to respond to, craft personalized messaging and measure the success of your triggered emails to help you continuously improve your strategy to boost brand loyalty and conversions.
+Partnering with an email marketing agency or at least with a digital agency will help you determine the key actions you want to respond to, craft personalized messaging and measure the success of your triggered emails to help you continuously improve your strategy to boost brand loyalty and conversions.